-Our Academic Reps are there to act as a key liaison between yourself and key members of module and programme staff.
+Our Academic Reps are there to act as a key liaison between students and key members of module and programme staff.
 They’ll be keen to gather your feedback throughout your studies to help influence the development of the student learning experience for those studying on your module.

 At Undergraduate level we use a module-based system of representation, with at least one student from every module volunteering to represent the views and interests of the students on their module.
 If you’re not sure who your rep is, then you can find a list of your reps for 2020/21 via Canvas or your Module Coordinator.

 Each module rep is supported in their role by their Division’s appointed Faculty Officer.
 They act as a key liaison between the reps, the faculty staff, and the Students’ Union.

 At Postgraduate level it’s a bit different, mainly because Postgraduate courses tend to be smaller with a higher number of specialised modules taking place in any single semester, compared to Undergraduate.
 As such, representation at Postgraduate level is Programme-based, with one or two representatives representing all students within a single Postgraduate degree programme for the length of the programme, not just one semester.

 Similarly, to Undergraduate, a call will go out to all Postgraduate students early into the new academic year to encourage them to put themselves forward as the Programme Rep. To volunteer, volunteer via your Programme Director.
-If you’re interested in finding out more about the programme rep role, you’ll find a role descriptor here.
+If you’re interested in finding out more about the programme rep role, you can also find the Role Descriptor word document.